angelmsanchez/angular-tasks/README.md

 ## Development server

 Run `npm run start` and your default browser open a tab to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Running unit tests